top of page

 THANK YOU FOR YOUR TRUST AND PARTNERSHIP AND FRIENDSHIP over these past many years!!!
 (I'm not going anywhere.)
 I love you and my job *so, so* much.
 Every single day of these past years, my happy place has been working with my clients and other writers to achieve your writerly dreams.
 I could not be MORE PROUD of you or more GRATEFUL to be a rung on your ladders to your many accomplishments!
 Beginning March 2023, I will save space for my own writing.
 Something I haven't done for a minute.
 I will, of course, remain available to previous clients (#foreverteam) and writers I've met and will meet at various conferences and workshops!

 I remain available and excited for speaking and teaching engagements in 2023!
 I cannot wait to meet you and your writers!
 It is my very favorite thing.
 If you are interested in having me or if you are a writer who would like to suggest me to your groups, please email me.
-I will be honored.

 If you are interested in hearing about an upcoming Query Quill Quorum (I usually do 3 over the spring/summer) or being notified when I fully reopen, please email me.
 No subscriptions.
 No spam. :)